Rebuilding a security product through acquisition

 2

 For an IT service provider, getting a multi-customer security report delivered to your inbox Monday morning was dreamy.
-To get there, users added a scheduled task.
-Once active, the tasks provided an activity log and access to historical reporting.
+A scheduled task got them there — every run logged, past reports accessible for client reviews.

 Add a task step of Monitor and Schedule wizard